 Marketing Lessons from Steve Jobs

-I’ve been on a Steve Jobs kick, mainlining “Founders” podcasts by David Senra about the Apple founder.
-As I listen to “Founders,” I often have the urge to pull out the marketing lessons.
-Sharp Pen is all about the idea that the CEO is the chief evangelist: i.e., we help our clients practice founder-led marketing.
+I’ve been on a Steve Jobs kick, mainlining “Founders” podcasts by David Senra.
+Sharp Pen is all about the idea that the CEO is the chief evangelist.
 In the era of social, that’s never been more compelling or easier to implement.
-But the stories of great founders show founder-led marketing has long been a thing.
+But great founders have run this playbook for generations.

 The best founders don’t look down on marketing.
-They don’t view it as a purely tactical add-on: the team of doers you loop in after the strategic thinking has been done by the product, strategy, and finance teams.
-They view the story as a key component of the creation of the product itself.
+They don’t see it as a tactical add-on after product and finance have done the strategic work.
+They view the story as a key part of building the product itself.

 1. “Good PR educates people; that’s all it is.
 You can’t con people in this business.”

-A lot of founders dislike PR because they view it as spin or wishy-washy BS.
-That's the wrong way to look at it.
+A lot of founders dislike PR because they see it as spin.
+That’s the wrong frame.

-You're educating.
-Look at it that way, and it's not icky.
-Plus, it's essential.
-People can't buy from you if they don't know what you do and how you can help.
+PR is simple: help customers understand what you do, how you’re different, and why they need you now.
+You’re educating.
+People can’t buy from you if they don’t know what you do or how you can help.

 2. “The most powerful person in the world is the storyteller.
 The storyteller sets the vision, values, and agenda of an entire generation that is to come.”